 History and Jurisdiction

-The Committee on House Administration (CHA) was established in 1947 as part of a larger effort to streamline the U.S. Committee on House Administration House of Representatives' committee system and to modernize its internal management and operations.
-Now in its 60th year of existence, CHA's two principal functions include oversight of federal elections and day-to-day operations in the House.
+The Committee on House Administration (CHA) was established in 1947 as part of a larger effort to streamline the U.S. House of Representatives' committee system and to modernize its internal management and operations.
+Now in its 66th year of existence, CHA's two principal functions include oversight of federal elections and day-to-day operations in the House.

 Created by the Legislation Reorganization Act of 1946, CHA was officially established on January 2, 1947, at the opening of the 80th Congress (1947-1949).
 The reorganization act, widely acknowledged as a critical milestone in modernizing the House, reduced the number of committees from 48 to 19.
 Prior to the reorganization, many panels had overlapping jurisdictions.
 Ten committees, with far-flung jurisdictions covering federal elections, memorial designations, and oversight of various House personnel and administrative functions, were consolidated under the new CHA.